 Whether in our homes, at work, or at leisure, our lives are constantly affected by an ever-increasing number of noise sources such as televisions, kitchen appliances, neighbours, traffic, industry – all of it noise pollution.
 One method of reducing the pollution is to reduce the noise source level.
 Building acoustics takes another approach and examines insulation and isolation from the source.

-Building Acoustics Software BZ-7228 is available for Types 2250 and 2270 sound level meters, providing flexibility, ease of use and confidence in your results that field measurements require in building acoustics.
+Building Acoustics Partner is a solution available for Type 2255 sound level meter, providing flexibility, ease of use and confidence in your results that field measurements require in building acoustics.

-Back at the office, Qualifier Type 7830 offers versatile post-processing and reporting of your measurement results.
+At the office, it offers versatile post-processing and reporting of your measurement results.

 The way sound is created, propagated, perceived, measured and modelled inside an enclosed space is called room acoustics.
 Enclosed spaces include dwellings, offices, workshops, factory halls, lecture rooms, auditoriums, concert halls and transportation terminals.